-Amount does not include unquantifiable demand with respect to two assessment proceedings pending under Section 147 read with 148 of Income Tax Act, 1961 and the amount is not ascertainable for the other case.
+\\Amount does not include unquantifiable demand with respect to two assessment proceedings pending under Section 147 read with 148 of Income Tax Act, 1961.

 ^^Two Proceedings under Section 147 have been challenged before the Hon'ble High Court of Rajasthan vide SB Civil Writ Petition No. 13971/2021 and 13973/2021 which are allowed in favor of our Promoters.
 However, the department has filed an appeal against such orders vide SAW/338/2022 and SAW 339/2022 which are pending and has issued two fresh notices.